 In 1930, when railway traffic peaked in Southland, there were 586 kilometres of track.
 After this, improved roads and more modern trucks and buses tipped the balance from rail to road freight.

 Between 1959 and 1971 more branch lines closed.
 The ‘Southerner’ passenger express train service from Christchurch to Invercargill, which began in 1948, last ran in 2002.

-In 2008 there were 219 kilometres of railway track in Southland – the South Island main trunk line; Invercargill to Bluff and from Invercargill to Ōhai to transport coal.
+In the 2010s there were 219 kilometres of railway track in Southland – the South Island main trunk line; Invercargill to Bluff and from Invercargill to Ōhai to transport coal.